awsdocs/nice-dcv-admin-guide/doc_source/manage-start.md

   $ sudo systemctl start dcvserver
   ```

-Use the following procedure to configure the NICE DCV server to start automatically using the command line\.
+Configure the NICE DCV server to start automatically using the command line\.

 **To configure the NICE DCV server to start automatically on Linux**
 Use the following commands: